Machine Intelligence Research Institute: History

 In 2000, Eliezer Yudkowsky founded the Singularity Institute for Artificial Intelligence with funding from Brian and Sabine Atkins, with the purpose of accelerating the development of artificial intelligence (AI).
-However, Yudkowsky began to be concerned that AI systems developed in the future could become superintelligent and pose risks to humanity, and in 2005 the institute moved to Silicon Valley and began to focus on ways to identify and manage those risks, which were at the time largely ignored by scientists in the field.
+However, Yudkowsky began to be concerned that AI systems developed in the future could become superintelligent and pose risks to humanity.
+In 2005 the institute began operating in Silicon Valley and focused on ways to identify and manage those risks, which were at the time largely ignored by scientists in the field.

 Starting in 2006, the Institute organized the Singularity Summit to discuss the future of AI including its risks, initially in cooperation with Stanford University and with funding from Peter Thiel.
 The San Francisco Chronicle described the first conference as a "Bay Area coming-out party for the tech-inspired philosophy called transhumanism".
 In 2011, its offices were four apartments in downtown Berkeley.
 In December 2012, the institute sold its name, web domain, and the Singularity Summit to Singularity University, and in the following month took the name "Machine Intelligence Research Institute".

 In 2014 and 2015, public and scientific interest in the risks of AI grew, increasing donations to fund research at MIRI and similar organizations.

 In 2019, Open Philanthropy recommended a general-support grant of approximately $2.1 million over two years to MIRI.
-In April 2020, Open Philanthropy supplemented this with a $7.7M grant over two years.
+In April 2020, MIRI announced an additional $7.7 million grant from Open Philanthropy over two years.

 In 2021, Vitalik Buterin donated several million dollars' worth of Ethereum to MIRI.